Last Update: March 29, 2018

 Employees that work for the company for 20 years will receive 6 weeks of paid vacation.

-There are standard union-based 401k plans available.
-UPS does match employee contributions, and retirement benefits are not available to part-time employees.
+Prior to 2018, the company had standard union-based 401k plans available.
+UPS did match employee contributions, and retirement benefits were not available to part-time employees.
 The amount that the company matches is up for debate, with some employees stating 3% and others stating 50% of the first 5% of employee contributions.

 UPS vs FedEx Truck Driver Salary